typings/typings/docs/faq.md

 The formal interface is available in [`typings/core`](https://github.com/typings/core/blob/master/src/interfaces/config.ts).

+You can also use [`generator-typings`](https://github.com/typings/generator-typings) to prepare the plumbing work for you.

 ## Configuration

 Typings supports configuration using [`rc`](https://github.com/dominictarr/rc).
 The config options can be set using CLI arguments, environment variables prefixed with `typings_` or a `.typingsrc` file.